 Opens Sep.
 7; Thurs., 3 p.m.-10 p.m.; Fri. & Sat., 10 a.m.-11 p.m.; Sun., noon-10 p.m.

-Romp around 110 acres in Tinley Park and enjoy a pumpkin patch, inflatables zone, zip line, hay rides, a petting zoo and the crown-jewel corn maze.
-The maze itself is 15 acres and pays tribute to Odyssey’s mascot, Chipper.
+Romp around 110 acres in Tinley Park and enjoy a pumpkin patch, inflatables zone, zip line, hay rides, a petting zoo and the crown-jewel 15-acre corn maze.
 In case that seems like a lot walking for little feet, the farm also features a pint-sized hay maze.
 Brave souls may also be interested in the twilight flashlight maze, wherein visitors peruse the maze at night.
 Don’t worry . . . it’s not haunted . . . or is it?
 (It’s not.)

 19111 S. Oak Park Ave., Tinley Park

 Just over the Indiana border lies an awe-inspiring orchard complete with pumpkin doughnuts, concessions, apples galore and corn mazes.
 This year’s theme for the larger maze is “the apple of our pie” which honors the family’s grandma and the values she instilled.
 There is also an Albanese gummy bear-themed maze that’s perfect for the little ones.
 Once you’re all maze-d out, pick apples and peruse the massive barn to get your fill of fudge and other farm essentials.

 200 S. County Line Rd., Hobart, IN